mattweidman/covid-mapper/README.md

 * List top 5 for give query - Aman
 * Most popular options
 * Expanding circles option on maps
+* Show a map of countries and states.

 ### Bugs
 * Fix undefined counties (examples in South Dakota and Alaska).